Identify potential shelter locations

-- In the search bar, type usa flood risk and press Enter.
+- In the search bar, type USA Flood Hazard Areas and press Enter.

-Numerous results include USA Flood Risk in their names.
+Multiple results include USA Flood Hazard Areas in their names.

-- Hover over the results and choose the USA Flood Risk (Mature Support) result that is a map service published by Esri.
+- Point to each result.
+For the USA Flood Hazard Areas result that is a feature service published by esri, click Open.

 Next, you'll add the evacuation zones layer.

-- In the project pane, uncheck USA Flood Risk (Mature Support) to turn it off.
+- In the project pane, uncheck USA Flood Hazard Areas to turn it off.

-- In the search bar, paste the URL for a web map of evacuation zones in Houston. (https://services2.arcgis.com/j80Jz20at6Bi0thr/arcgis/rest/services/Harris_County_Hurricane_Evacuation_Zones/MapServer) and press Enter.
+- In the search bar, clear the existing text, paste the URL for a web map of evacuation zones in Houston. (https://services2.arcgis.com/j80Jz20at6Bi0thr/arcgis/rest/services/Harris_County_Hurricane_Evacuation_Zones/MapServer), and press Enter.